ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 expressions that ``stream'' through the entries of vectors or matrices.
-For example, fusing too many loops may thrash the cache or cause register spilling, so deciding whether to evaluate eagerly or lazily may require hardware-specific information (see e.g., [^6]).
+For example, fusing too many loops may thrash the cache or cause register spilling, so deciding whether to evaluate eagerly or lazily may require hardware-specific information (see e.g., Siek et al. 2008).
 It's possible to encode many such compilation decisions in a pure C++ library with architecture-specific parameters.
 See, e.g., [this 2013 Eigen presentation](http://downloads.tuxfamily.org/eigen/eigen_CGLibs_Giugno_Pisa_2013.pdf), and "Lessons learned from `Boost::uBlas` development" in [P1417R0](wg21.link/p1417r0).
 However, this burdens the library with